-LEARN more about your pregnancy test knowledge by taking the Pregnancy Test Quiz
+Test your pregnancy test knowledge and learn more by taking the Pregnancy Test Quiz

 An early positive pregnancy test becomes positive only after the fertilized egg has first implanted into the uterus and then sent enough amounts of hCG, human chorionic gonadotropin, the pregnancy hormone, into your blood stream and from there into the urine.